syncfusion-content/maui-docs/MAUI/DigitalGauge/overview.md

 ---
 # Maui Digital Gauge (SfDigitalGauge) Overview

-The digital gauge control is used to display alphanumeric characters in digital (LED display) mode.
-This control displays a range of values that uses character in combination with numbers.
+The Syncfusion .NET MAUI DigitalGauge control is used to display alphanumeric characters in digital (LED display) mode.
+This control displays a range of values that use characters in combination with numbers.

 ## Key features